brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halflings.md

 Description

 The pages of this thick and travel-worn leather book visibly rewrite themselves as a reader flips through them, creating a number of delicious recipes that seem to anticipate the current craving or culinary desires of the reader.
-The recipes can aid the reader in creating such dishes, allowing him to use the [Profession](skill_dir/profession#_profession) (cook skill untrained, or granting a +4 competence bonus on such checks if the reader is trained in that skill.
+The recipes can aid the reader in creating such dishes, allowing him to use the [Profession](skill_dir/profession#_profession) (cook) skill untrained, or granting a +4 competence bonus on such checks if the reader is trained in that skill.

 Furthermore, once per day, this book can be used to enhance a meal the reader is cooking.
-When used in this way, it grants the meal being cooked the effects of a _ [heroes' feast](spell_dir/heroesFeast#_heroes-feast)_ spell (caster level 11th).
+When used in this way, it grants the meal being cooked the effects of a _ [heroes' feast](spells/heroesFeast#_heroes-feast)_ spell (caster level 11th).

 Construction

-**Requirements** [Craft Wondrous Item](feats#_craft-wondrous-item, _ [heroes' feast](spell_dir/heroesFeast#_heroes-feast_, the creator must have at least 4 ranks in [Profession](skill_dir/profession#_profession) (cook); **Cost** 14,400 gp
+**Requirements** [Craft Wondrous Item](feats#_craft-wondrous-item), _ [heroes' feast](spell_dir/heroesFeast#_heroes-feast)_, the creator must have at least 4 ranks in [Profession](skills/profession#_profession) (cook); **Cost** 14,400 gp

 Escape Dust